 The Automation Engine automatically repairs and maintains file system permissions – keeping ITAR data locked down, and helping achieve a least privilege model.
-Varonis DataPrivilege helps streamline access governance, automatically enforce security policies, and demonstrate compliance to government auditors.
+Varonis DataPrivilege helps streamline data access governance, automatically enforce security policies, and demonstrate compliance to government auditors.

 Want to learn more about how to manage your ITAR data to meet compliance?
 Get a 1:1 demo with a security engineer to see how Varonis can help.

 Below are three ways we can help you begin your journey to reducing data risk at your company: